Davidgt12/Davidgt12/README.md

 Hi, I'm David, an Aeronautic and Space Engineering student at TU Madrid (UPM).
-I'm interested in maths, coding, and of course space engineering.
+I'm interested in maths, coding, and of course aerospace engineering.

 <h3>